WalkerGriggs/walkergriggs.com/content/posts/pssh_primordial_soup_of_secure-ish_headers.md

 For example, the message Foobar contains one, int64 field called A at index 1.
 If we set A to 150 and encode, we get the following three bytes: `08 96 01`.

 If we look at our Widevine payload (everything after byte 32), the first two bytes if our payload (`12 10`) are clever varints that tell us the field is the second index, is a variable length type like a string, list, byte array, or nested proto, and it’s 16 bytes long.
-See, [Protobuf's encoding documentation](https://protobuf.dev/programming-guides/encoding/) for more detail.
+See, Protobuf's encoding documentation{{< sidenote >}}"Encoding," Protocol Buffers Documentation, Google, accessed July 13, 2026, <https://protobuf.dev/programming-guides/encoding/>.{{< /sidenote >}} for more detail.

 Any time I’m working with MPEG CENC, 16 byes should immediately signal initialization vector, key id, or key material.
 Given that the PSSH is squarely outside of our security boundary, we can safely rule out the latter.
 This is likely our key ID.